 Located just 10 km north of Chengdu, the base is set up to combine the mountain and forest regions with extensive bamboo forests and green spaces in the northern Sichuan Province, which is the original home of the Giant Panda.
 The base now holds over 80 giant pandas.
 Here, you may have the chance to hold a panda cub, feed pandas, and interact with them up close.
 Besides, you can watch them munching on bamboo, sleeping, playing with their family members, and climbing trees.

 The giant panda is so adored and attracts myriad attention all over the world.
-If you are also expecting a close interaction with this cute black and white creature, we are more than happy to tailor-make a private tour for you.
+If you are also expecting a close interaction with this cute black-and-white creature, we are more than happy to tailor-make a private tour for you.

 What Our Clients Say